gulla0/dchat/secure-link-generation/README.md

 #### Overview

-The test suite for `linkGenerator.js` ensures that the `generateSecureLink` function performs as expected, correctly handling both successful operations and potential errors.
+This test suite verifies that the `generateSecureLink` function works correctly, handling both successful operations and potential errors.

 #### Test Setup

 - **Mocking Dependencies**:
-  - The `keyManagement` functions `encryptAESKey` and `encodeKeyForURL` are mocked to isolate the link generation logic for testing.
+  - Functions `encryptAESKey` and `encodeKeyForURL` from `keyManagement` are mocked to focus testing on the link generation process.

 - **Variable Setup**:
-  - A fixed AES key is generated before all tests to ensure consistency.
+  - A fixed AES key is used in all tests to maintain consistency.

 #### Test Cases

 - **Secure Link Generation Test**
-  - **Objective**: Confirm that the `generateSecureLink` function generates a correctly formatted secure link that contains the encoded AES key.
+  - **Objective**: Verify that the `generateSecureLink` function produces a correctly formatted secure link containing the encoded AES key.
   - **Implementation**:
     ```javascript
     it('should generate a secure link containing the AES key', () => {